Crete travel guide & 25 photos to feed your wanderlust

 Georgioupolis

-Unfortunately, the same thing happened with Georgioupolis, a settlement sold to mass tourism.
-In Georgioupolis, you will see one of the longest beaches in Greece (it’s many kilometers long), but the place is all about resorts.
 Mass tourism is nothing I enjoy, and this settlement specializes in all-inclusive vacations.
-I won’t forget arriving there after a hard rain and being introduced to an odd concept: dining with another 300 people in a big hall full of buffets and noise.
+I won’t forget arriving there after a hard rain and being introduced to an unusual concept: dining with 300 other people in a large hall full of buffets and noise.

 Georgioupolis deserves a stop, though, just for the impressive little church that you reach after walking on some rocks on the water.
 However, I can’t recommend staying there.